jcacela0298/Java-Programs/Java_Inheritance_Hierarchy_Project/src/Readme.txt

 I built a program with Lance Smith that can ask the user for a list of shapes -- the user can specify colors (red, blue, or green) and shape parameters such as radius, length, and width depending on the shape in order for this program to automatically calculate the area.
 Then, this list of shapes with specified features will be added into an array and will be sorted based on the areas of the shapes.

+If you would like a tutorial on how to correctly upload/download Java Eclipse projects to/from GitHub, check out my YouTube video: https://www.youtube.com/watch?v=qCrTzBX3OOg&t=2s

 To use this program, open the .Java files in your favorite IDE for Java (I use Eclipse).
 Please ensure that the name of the package at the top of the file corresponds to the name of the project's package that the file is in.
 Then, run the ShapeDemo.java file which contains the main method, making sure the Shape.java file is the first one to compile since this is the base class and the other classes extend it.
 Once the ShapeDemo file is running, it will prompt you to enter the shapes and their specifications.
 Keep in mind that this list is designed to hold up to 50 items.

 There is another file in this folder called Output.txt that has an input and output example.